btcpayserver/btcpayserver-doc/docs/Deployment/DreamlabNetwork.md

 ![DreamLab Network techspecs](../img/Dreamlab/btcpaydreamlab11.jpg "DreamLab Network specs")

-Choose the Billing cycle that fits you.
+Choose the billing cycle that fits you.
 You can set these by

 * Monthly